RoeiBenZeev/SecondMileStone/README.md

 # Searching Server - Second Mile Stone

-This searching server made my Roei Ben-Zee'v and Asaf Jerbi is a seraching server using various of searching algorithms to calculate the cheapest path from source state to target state.
+This searching server made by Roei Ben-Zee'v and Asaf Jerbi is a seraching server using various of searching algorithms to calculate the cheapest path from source state to target state.

 ## Why do we need this?